Paleo-Siberian languages

-The Paleo-Siberian languages are a group of four language isolates and small language families spoken in parts of Siberia.
+The Paleo-Siberian languages are four groups of language isolates and small language families spoken in parts of Siberia.
 They are not known to have any genetic relationship to each other; their only widely accepted link is that they are held to have antedated the more dominant languages, particularly Tungusic and latterly Turkic languages, that have largely displaced them.
-Even more recently, Turkic (at least in Siberia) and especially Tungusic have been displaced in their turn by Russian.
+More recently, Turkic (at least in Siberia) and Tungusic have been displaced in their turn by Russian.

 Classifications

 Four small language families and isolates are usually considered to be Paleo-Siberian languages: